mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

    - Check the `Customer Balance Detail` report to confirm the individual customer balances are correct.

 5. **Correct Errors (if needed):**
-   - If discrepancies are found, review the invoice entries and correct any mistakes using QuickBooks Online's edit functions.
+   - If discrepancies are found, review the invoice entries and correct any mistakes using QBO's edit functions.

 ---